Taiji, Wakayama. A Japanese World Heritage!

 In Japanese lore, the karasu is depicted as the evil creature Tengu.

-In reality, the karasu struggles to survive in Japan.
+In reality, the karasu struggles to survive.

 The Japanese immensely fear foxes, which they call kitsune.
 They even have shrines, which are supposed to protect the nation’s inhabitants from the evils that the fox represents.
 The fear of foxes is irrational, and based entirely on folklore that the Japanese craned from ancient China.
 The Japanese held on to all of the negative aspects of the traditional stories, and left behind all of the endearing tales, (nine to be exact).
 Ironically, the Japanese believe that foxes have the ability to morph into human form, and are capable of deceiving someone into doing acts they otherwise would not, such as allowing themselves to be fleeced of the hard earned money that they horde.